Connecting Ambulances Across PNG to One Network

 Central Coordination: National Ambulance Network

-All ambulance services, including professional ambulances, rural ambulances and the referral network will be managed through centralised coordination of the National Ambulance Network (NAN), based at the St John Headquarters in Port Moresby.
+All ambulance services, including professional ambulances, rural ambulances and the referral network will be managed through centralized coordination of the National Ambulance Network (NAN), based at the St John Headquarters in Port Moresby.
 The Ambulance Emergency Call Centre will receive all 111 calls from across the country.
 The St John NAN will determine the most suitable ambulance resource/s to attend a case depending on urgency, severity and complexity of the case.
 The nurse or senior officer within the NAN Coordination Centre will determine urgency, severity and complexity based on information from the caller and crew on scene.

 The ambulance service dispatched will also vary depending on the local service model.
 It will be either an urban professional or rural community ambulance.
 Where available, this may include a retrieval team composed of provincial or St John ambulance professional ambulance staff.